May 15 in Pop Culture History

 1891 – Pope Leo XIII defends workers’ rights and property rights in the encyclical Rerum novarum.

 1928 – Walt Disney character Mickey Mouse premiered in his first (silent) cartoon, Plane Crazy.
-1929’s Steamboat Willie had sound.
-Plane Crazy was re-released with sound later 1929.
+A few months later, on November

 1935 – Albert Einstein was awarded the Benjamin Franklin Medal for his outstanding fundamental contributions to theoretical physics, especially his relativity theory, at the Franklin Institute, Philadelphia, PA.